 In most cases, there might be transactions you’re confused by that have a reasonable explanation.
 Often, you might not recognize an account at first, or you might have questions about a transaction taking place.

-When this is happening often, however, and there’s no explanation for it, you might need to contact an attorney.
 These unusual transactions might not make any sense, leading to losses that no one complains about or sues for.

 While the occasional transaction you don’t recognize isn’t rare, it could be a sign of something more serious.
-Reach out for help if you’ve noticed these signs of money laundering.

 Sometimes, it’s the structure of the company itself that doesn’t make sense.
 You’re unclear who answers to who, and you’re struggling to get the answers you need about it.
 The structure of the company seems too complicated to be practical, so you’re not sure who’s in charge.

 This is by design.
-Money laundering often involves complex set-ups and shell companies, which are meant to distract from the serious offenses happening within the company.
+Money laundering often involves complex setups and shell companies, which are meant to distract from the serious offenses happening within the company.
 It can also protect those responsible for the money laundering.
 If you’re unable to determine who’s responsible for the money laundering, it can protect those in charge of the offense.

 Unexplained Changes in Instructions